milesroberts-123/tajimasDacrossSpecies/README.md

 - [x] Move genome assembly and annotations to `config/`

 - [x] Define workflow parameters in a yaml file

+- [ ] Define tabix-indexed VCF files as inputs and outputs of rules

 ## Population size estimation